Blindspott: Reformation and current events (2010–present)

 Founding member Marcus Powell released a new track called "Sleep" with his side project - City of Souls in March 2015.

 On 15 May 2010, it was announced on Facebook that Blindspott had reunited and were writing new material.
 The band had also reformed to include its original members.
 The same day they were confirmed for Homegrown 2011.
 On 27 September a photo was posted by a band member showing Tristan Reilly as the new drummer for the band.

-On 5 March 2011, lead singer Damian Alexander announced they would be releasing their new single "From The Blind Spot" under the name Blacklistt due to legal reasons.
+On 5 March 2011, lead singer Damian Alexander announced they would be releasing their new single "From The Blind Spot" under the name Blacklistt for legal reasons.
 Currently the band members are in a legal battle with former drummer, Shelton Woolright, to keep releasing music under the name of Blindspott.
 Entertainment lawyer Mick Sinclair is handling the case for Blindspott.
 In August 2011, it was revealed that the band would continue under the name Blacklistt instead of giving in to Shelton Woolwright's demands.
 A video clip for the band's single From the Blind Spot was released in January 2012.

 On 31 August 2018, the band members, including Shelton Woolwright, announced they would be reforming for a one off show in September as part of the Rock1500 Countdown.
 The band then later announced that they would embark on a reunion tour in December with support from fellow NZ band Devilskin.
 On 1 October 2018, it was announced that Blindspott would be performing at Homegrown 2019.

 On 14 February 2020, band members Shelton Woolwright and Marcus Powell, announced they had reformed Blindspott and will be touring New Zealand during March and April 2020, with a majority of these dates later postponed to October and November due to the COVID-19 pandemic.
 The band also performed at Homegrown 2021 the following March.

+In 2025 they were awarded the Top Group Award by the Variety Artists Club of New Zealand.